Bishop William G. Curlin Scholarship & Curlin Scholars ProgramRachel Adefolaju2020-02-04T14:34:15-05:00

 The Board of Trustees of Belmont Abbey College wishes to honor Bishop Emeritus William G. Curlin, in recognition of his inspirational life and service to the Catholic Church and society.
 Bishop Curlin was the third Bishop of Charlotte and known as the champion of the poor, comforter of the sick and the dying, and friend of St. Teresa of Calcutta.
 Bishop Curlin preached the love of Jesus Christ during his 60 years of priestly ministry which first began in the Archdiocese of Washington.

 Bishop Curlin had very significant ties with the Belmont Abbey Monastic and College community.
 He was buried in the Belmont Abbey cemetery in January 2018.
-To hear more about Bishop Curlin, scroll to the videos at the bottom of the page.

 Establishing the Curlin Scholars Program